Tomxiaobai/Tomxiaobai.github.io/_posts/2022-04-13-data-struct.markdown

 github:  https://github.com/Tomxiaobai
 mathjax: yes
 ---
-As an entry point to learning python and getting into Machine Learning, I decided to code from scratch the Hello World! of the field, a single neuron perceptron.
+As an entry point to learning python and getting into Machine Learning, I decided to code from scratch the Hello World! of the field, a single neuron perceptron. 你好

 ## What is a perceptron?